 Art Blakey: Moanin’

-Art Blakey introduced the great edition of the Jazz Messengers with Benny Golson, Lee Morgan, Bobby Timmons and Jymie Merritt on this, his most successful album.
+Art Blakey introduced the great edition of the Jazz Messengers with Benny Golson, Lee Morgan, Bobby Timmons and Jymie Merritt on this, one his best jazz albums.
 The band was cohesive and loaded with great material.
 Bobby Timmons’s “Moanin'” and Benny Golson’s “Along Came Betty” and “Blues March” were tunes so powerful that Blakey played them almost every night for the next 30 years.
 This beautifully performed and recorded session made the Jazz Messengers a jazz institution and put Golson, Timmons and Morgan to the forefront of jazz.
 Blakey set a hi8gh standard with this album.